Germany: Fridays for Future protests kick off with Greta Thunberg in Berlin | DW | 24.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Fridays for Future protests were being held across Germany as climate activists sought to make their voices heard ahead of the country's federal elections on Sunday.
+Fridays for Future protests were being held across Germany as climate activists sought to make their voices heard ahead of the country's federal election on Sunday.

 Founder Greta Thunberg was set to take part in the Berlin event.